 32,000 square feet.
 That's the size of the world's largest McDonald's located in Olympic Park, London, England, during the Olympic games.
-500 employees served the 1,500 potential diners who could sit either indoors or out.
+There were 500 employees that served the 1,500 potential diners who could sit either indoors or out.
 The restaurant opened in June 2012, just one month before the London Olympics, and had some of the best views onto Olympic Park in the city.
-The restaurant is McDonald's first sustainable outlet and 75% of the building is made with recycled or reused materials.
+The restaurant is McDonald's first sustainable outlet, and 75 percent of the building is made with recycled or reused materials.

 You won't get any frequent flier miles when you're eating in this airplane, but the food will probably be a lot better than typical airplane fare.
 When McDonald's franchisees in Taupo, New Zealand, purchased an old car dealership to convert it, a disused DC-3 plane came along with the purchase.
 Recently, the owners of the McDonald's refurbished the plane into a 20 seat extension of the restaurant, with the iconic yellow and red decorating the outside and interior of the plane.

-Debrecen, Hungary is the country's second largest city, after Budapest and includes a hodgepodge of architectural styles, from 19th century buildings to modern glass and concrete buildings.
+Debrecen, Hungary is the country's second-largest city, after Budapest, and includes a hodgepodge of architectural styles, from 19th-century buildings to modern glass and concrete structures.
 This McDonald's is housed in one of the city's older buildings.

-Talk about irony: some of the country's fattest foods is housed in this super skinny building on New York City's Canal Street.
+Talk about irony: some of the country's fattest food is housed in this super skinny building on New York City's Canal Street.
 The matte black restaurant is framed in cast iron.

-For the ultimate McDonald's experience, eat your burger inside a Happy Meal, at this huge McDonald's in Montfort Drive, in Dallas, Texas.
+For the ultimate McDonald's experience, eat your burger inside a Happy Meal at this huge McDonald's on Montfort Drive in Dallas, Texas.
 Ronald McDonald peeps out of one side of this McDonald's while giant buckets of fries greet visitors to the door.